Transports

 Inbound (Agent Connects to Platform)

-The PortalConnectSkill reverses the direction: the agent connects TO the Roborum platform's /ws endpoint.
+The PortalConnectSkill reverses the direction: the agent connects to the Roborum platform's /ws endpoint.
 This is ideal for agents that don't have public URLs (e.g., hosted daemons, local development).

 See Portal Connect Skill for details.